 - Make food simple, plain, and recognizable.
 Some kids don’t like food that is mixed or different food in the same plate

-- Offer small amounts of new food with familiar foods
+- Offer small amounts of the new food with familiar foods

 Foods to Avoid for your Toddler